NoroffFEU/social-media-client/README.md

 WORKFLOW CA

-This aim of this project is to im,prove someone elses work.
+This aim of this project is to improve someone elses work.
 We do this by setting up unit-tests, end2end tests and helpful configuration.

 How to use the project: